 Computer and Network Usage Policy

 As an institution of higher education, Wilkes Community College encourages and supports an open environment to pursue scholarly inquiry and to share information.
 The college shall not limit adult users voluntary access to any information due to its content when it meets the standard of legality as long as this use is consistent with the goals of the academic programs.
 However, use of the computing and network resources is limited to authorized purposes, and any unlawful or malicious use of these resources are strictly prohibited.
 Use of the college's computer resources for political, religious, and other personal or non-college purposes is prohibited.
-For additional information concerning the appropriate use of computers and the college network, refer to the college policy titled Use of Internet and College Computer Network which is available in the Learning Resources Center.
+For additional information concerning the appropriate use of computers and the college network, refer to the college policy titled Use of Internet and College Computer Network.
 The college reserves the right to limit, restrict or deny computing resources and facilities for those who violate college policies, procedures, or local, state, or federal laws.

 Responsibilities Related to Electronically Distributed Information